distillpub/post--deconv-checkerboard/index.md

 One case where we've found this approach to help is Generative Adversarial Networks.
 Simply switching out the standard deconvolutional layers for nearest-neighbor resize followed by convolution causes artifacts of different frequencies to disappear.

 {{> assets/deconv_fixes.html}}

+In fact, the difference in artifacts can be ween before any training occurs.
+If we look at the images the generator produces, initialized with random weights, we can already see the artifacts:

+{{> assets/deconv_fixes_step0.html}}

 We are convinced that this isn't GAN specific because we see these same artifacts in other kinds of models, and have found that they also go away when we switch to resize-convolution upsampling.